 Your stove comes with a new stainless steel combustor already installed.
-The stainless combustor is a honeycomb foil block located under the top lid of the Ideal Steel .
+The stainless combustor is a honeycomb foil block located under the top lid of the Absolute Steel .
 Typical lifespan for a well maintained catalytic combustor is 4-6 years.
 There are a few ways to determine if your combustor needs to be cleaned.
 If you notice the smoke exiting your chimney is thicker and darker in color, the combustor may need cleaning.
 Additionally, if you notice reduced draft or backpuffing, or performance and heat output has diminished, then the combustor may not be working as efficiently as designed.

-Plan to clean and inspect your catalytic combustor about every 4-6 weeks.
+Plan to clean and visually inspect your catalytic combustor about every 4-6 weeks, or at least 3 times during the heating season.
 Any fly ash deposits on the combustor will need to be brushed or vacuumed off.
-An accumulation of fly ash can reduce the draft, causing backpuffing, sluggish burning, and inefficient heating performance.
+An accumulation of fly ash can reduce the draft, causing backpuffing, sluggish burning and inefficient heating performance.
 You should clean and check your combustor before the heating season begins, as well as on a regular 4-6 week basis.

-COMBUSTOR CLEANING HOW TO:
+COMBUSTOR STANDARD CLEANING HOW TO:

-Tools needed: (1) work gloves and safety glasses; (2) soft bristled paint brush or vacuum cleaner (preferably one designed for ash removal).
+Materials needed: (1) work gloves and safety glasses; (2) soft bristled paint brush or vacuum cleaner (preferably one designed for ash removal).

-1. Be sure the fire is out and the stove is cold.
+- 1. Be sure the fire is out and the stove is cold.
 If you are using a regular home vacuum, it is extremely important that no hot ashes or embers be sucked into it as this could result in damage to the vacuum or cause a serious fire.
-Remove the center burner, if equipped, from the stove.
 Open the top lid.
-The combustor is located under the radiator.
-Lift the radiator up and remove it from the stove.

-2. Lift the combustor out of the stove.
-Brush or vacuum the combustor thoroughly, from both sides.
-Do not use high pressure compressed air to clean the combustor, as this could damage the reactive coating.
-Be sure to remove all fly ash from the combustor.
-Inspect the gasket that the combustor housing rests against.
+The combustor is located under a heat deflector.
+To remove the heat deflector, tilt up the back of the shield and pull it forward. - 2.
+Lift the combustor out of the stove.
+Brush or vacuum the combustor sure to remove all fly ash from the combustor.
+Inspect the gasket that the combustor housing rests against. - 3.
+Return the combustor to the stove.
+Be sure that it is seated properly.
+Place the heat deflector over the combustor. - 4.
+Close the top lid.